-Hopefully, the images that I captured below will go some way to demonstrating the superb photographic opportunity, I would fully recommend the holiday to anyone who wants that different & special image.”
+Hopefully, the images that I captured below will go some way to demonstrating the superb photographic opportunity, I would fully recommend the tour to anyone who wants that different & special image.”

 Here is a selection of the images that Derek captured whilst in Florida attending our Osprey Photography Holiday during late-April 2016 …